fsprojects/FsReveal/README.md

 ## Features

-- F# syntax highlighting with tool-tips!
-It supports heaps of other languages as well
-- Write in Markdown
+- Write your slides in [Markdown](http://daringfireball.net/projects/markdown/syntax) or .fsx files
+- Syntax highlighting for most programming languages including C# and F#
 - Speaker notes; Shows the current slide, next slide, elapsed time and current time
-- Generate slides from .fsx files
 - Built in themes
-- Horizontal AND vertical slides
+- Horizontal and vertical slides
 - Built in slide transitions using CSS 3D transforms
 - Slide overview
 - Works on mobile browsers.
 Swipe your way through the presentation.

 ## Getting Started

-### Get
-Clone or download this repo.
+Clone or download the [FsReveal repository](https://github.com/fsprojects/FsReveal).
 Check out GitHub's links to the right if you need some help.

 ### Create

 Open `slides/input.md` in your favourite text editor.

 This is the source for your entire presentation.
 Inside you will find an example presentation that demonstrates how to use FsReveal.

 ### Build

-Open a console/terminal and `cd` into the FsReveal folder.
+Open a console/terminal in the FsReveal folder.

 If you're using Windows run